Code-Institute-Submissions/AdventureCall/testing/testing.md

 - The game starts and the first question appears including any image associated with the question.
 The buttons appear correctly.

+- All game question answers were tested to make sure they gave the correct logical result.

 - The player makes choices based on the answer options given and through the game is given the oppotunity to pick up objects which may help them later in the game.
 On the screen where character is at the gate of bones when the character does not have the correct items the single button item is still off centre.
 Could have written bespoke code to amend this but left is as is even though it jars slightly.
 The correct options appear based on which item the player currently holds.

 - If the player makes a choice which results in death then they are taken back to the first question without the personalised welcome show again.